ritchie46/ritchievink.com/content/post/normalizing_flows.md

 {{< figure src="/img/post-28-norm-flows/2dtransf.png" title="Probability distribution of $Y$." >}}

 As we can see, we've transformed the base distribution while meeting the requirement of $\int P(y)dy=1$ by normalizing.
-Yeah buddy!
 Now we can continue applying these transformations in variational inference.

 ## 2. Normalizing flows